 Low-carbon livestock aims to reduce the emissions of the three GHGs listed above.
 It allows countries to continue producing the much-needed animal-source foods and yet do so in a sustainable manner that reduces the overall GHG emission into the atmosphere.

 Some of the practical actions that help achieve low-carbon livestock are:

-Laser land-levelling technology could prove to be a game-changer for low- and middle-income regions to achieve zero-carbon farms.
+Laser land-leveling technology could prove to be a game-changer for low- and middle-income regions to achieve zero-carbon farms.
 In addition, local advisory networks and research institutes can use technology diffusion and farmer education, too.

-Data, analytics, and digital tools are the saviours that improve how we measure and monitor carbon.
+Data, analytics, and digital tools are the saviors that improve how we measure and monitor carbon.
 Not only this, but they also help us provide farmers with the information and insights they need to make the best decisions in their fields.
 For instance,

 But to implement technology to make zero-carbon farms a reality, we will need strong partnerships and a commitment to innovation, along with a common purpose to transform our food system for the better.
 Hence, we need to build trust through transparency and open dialogue to advance business models across the sector and technologies to help us achieve a carbon-zero future for agriculture.